Universality class of Ising critical states with long-range losses

 \paragraph{Canonical scaling with long-range losses -- } We now map the lattice model in Eq.~\eqref{eq:model} into a long wavelength non-equilibrium field theory~\cite{Kamenevbook2011,Sieberer2016review}.
-In particular, we will discuss how the effective field theory governing non-equilibrium critical behaviour for $0<\alpha<1$ is ascribable to a Langevin model with coexisting inertial and frictional terms, driven by a gapless noise $\propto q^\alpha$ at small momenta.
+In particular, we will discuss how the effective field theory governing non-equilibrium critical behaviour for $\alpha<1$ is ascribable to a Langevin model~\cite{Hohenberg1977,Tauber2014} with coexisting inertial and frictional terms, driven by a gapless noise $\propto q^\alpha$ at small momenta.
 Following the usual prescription~\cite{Cardy:1996xt,amit2005field,kardar2007statistical} we map the spin operators in terms of bosons $\sigma^-_i\to a_i$ and $\sigma^z_i\to2a^\dagger_ia_i$, and we implement the hard-core constraint with a large on site non-linearity $a^\dagger_ia^\dagger_ia_ia_i$.
 By taking the continuum limit and coarse graining over short wavelengths~\cite{Cardy:1996xt,amit2005field,kardar2007statistical,maghrebi2016nonequilibrium}, the Ising interaction in Eq.~\eqref{Ising} yields a second derivative in space within a leading order derivative expansion ($Kq^2$ in momentum space), while the non-linearity yields the usual $\varphi^4$ potential.
-As detailed in Refs.~\cite{lee2013unconventional,maghrebi2016nonequilibrium,Sieberer2016review}, the quantum master equation for an Ising model with losses~\eqref{eq:model} can be mapped into a Keldysh path integral in terms of the classical and quantum components of the real field, $\varphi_{c/q}(x,t)$, resulting in the following Gaussian action in momentum and frequency $Q=(\mathbf{q},\omega)$ space,
+As detailed in Refs.~\cite{lee2013unconventional,maghrebi2016nonequilibrium,Sieberer2016review}, the quantum master equation for an Ising model with losses~\eqref{eq:model} can be mapped into a Keldysh path integral in terms of the classical and quantum components of the real field, $\varphi_{c/q}(Q)$, which in Fourier space, $Q=(\mathbf{q},\omega)$, reads